freebelion/HurPsy/HurPsyLib/Documentation/HurPsyLib.Block.md

 ## Block.AddTrial(Trial) Method

-The function which adds a `Trial` object to the list of trials and returns a reference to it
+This function adds an existing or new `Trial` object to the list of trials and returns a reference to it.

 ```csharp
 public HurPsyLib.Trial AddTrial(HurPsyLib.Trial? newtrial=null);